-Let us discuss the role of the project manager at each stage of team formation.
+Let’s discuss the role of the project manager at each stage of team formation.

 In this stage, the team has just been formed and members do not know each other.
-Team members don’t have proper understanding about their roles and responsibilities, and tend to work independently.
+Team members don’t have a proper understanding about their roles and responsibilities, and tend to work independently.

 This is the second stage after Forming.
 In this stage, team members start getting to know each other, and start to understand their roles and responsibilities.

-In this stage, team members have sound understanding about their roles and responsibilities, begin to work together, and adjust their habits and behavior that supports the team.
+In this stage, team members have a sound understanding about their roles and responsibilities, begin to work together, and adjust their habits and behavior that supports the team.

 Since team members have started to understand each other and are clear about their expectations, the project manager will be more liberal.
 Here, the project manager will act as a facilitating leader.

 In Performing stage, team members start working as a team.
 They are interdependent and have adjusted to each other.
-Now they are a high performing team, and can work without any special supervision.
+Now they are a high performing team and can work without any special supervision.

 Here, team members work as a team and are perfectly aligned with each other, hence they require minimum monitoring.
 In this stage, the project manager acts in a Laissez-Faire style, or as a supporting leader.

 Laissez-Faire is a French word which means “don’t interfere” or “Let do”.
 Laissez-Faire leadership is also known as delegative leadership.
-In this leadership style, the project manager trusts his team members and allows them to work freely.
+In this leadership style, the project manager trusts his or her team members and allows them to work freely.

 This leadership style is useful when team members are very skilled, experienced and capable of doing independently.